Employment

 Where are we now?

-Unemployment did not fluctuate much from 2015 to 2019, though it was steadily declining.
-This was until 2020, when it grew from 3.15 to 6.45 percent.
-Inversely, employment grew until 2020, when it dropped from 96.85 to 93.55 percent.
-Unemployment fell to 4 percent in 2021, indicating economic recovery.
-This coincides with job growth, as jobs were on the rise until 2020, but 2021 has shown that it has leaped back up to near it’s 2019 value.
+Unemployment did not fluctuate much from 2015 to 2019, though it was steadily declining from 5.25 percent to 3.15 percent.
+This was until 2020, when it grew dramatically from 3.15 to 5.95 percent.
+Inversely, employment grew until 2020, when it dropped from 96.85 to 94.05 percent.
+Unemployment fell to 4.65 percent in 2021, indicating economic recovery was underway.
+However, the recovery continued through 2022 and 2023, with unemployment dropping to 3.80 percent in 2022 before stabilizing at 4.55 percent in 2023.
+This coincides with job growth, as jobs were on the rise until 2020, but 2021 has shown that it has leaped back up to near its 2019 value, with continued improvement through 2023.
 During 2020, jobs experienced a decline, with a probability of the cause due to the Covid-19 Pandemic.
+The post-2021 data suggests that while economic recovery has been sustained, unemployment levels have settled into a new equilibrium slightly higher than pre-pandemic rates.
 Labor force participation rates do not display a clear pattern, as they fluctuate between 58 and 61 percent.

 While job growth, employment statistics and labor force participation all tell us valuable information about the capacity of the workforce, knowing how migrant populations impact these numbers is important as well.
 As seen in the section summarizing net migration, in 2015, 21.1 percent of the total population were migrants.
 This percentage includes anyone moving from somewhere else in the county, state, country or from abroad.
-By 2019, the percentage of the total population that was a migrant decreased to 18.25 percent.
+By 2019, the percentage of the total population that was a migrant decreased to 18.25 percent, continuing a gradual decline that persisted through 2020 when migrants comprised 17.65 percent of the population.
+However, this trend reversed from 2021 onward, with migrant populations increasing to 16.5 percent in 2021, then rising more substantially to 15.85 percent in 2022 and 15.7 percent in 2023.
+This recent uptick suggests renewed population mobility in the post-pandemic period.

 How do we measure it?